-Phil has been involved with both the travel and photography industries since 1975.
-He is currently President of Pacific Photo Studios and General Partner with Royalty World Cruises.
-In addition to The Young Americans, he serves on the Board of Directors for Music Theatre Academy of Orange County; Allard Artists, Inc; Lisle Corporation; EZ Way, Inc; Canyon Creek HOA; and Eagles Knoll HOA.
-Phil is married with three grown children and lives in Irvine, CA. He has been an ardent supporter of The Young Americans since 1981.
+Phil is President of Pacific Photo Studios and General Partner with Royalty World Cruises and has been involved in both industries since 1975 In addition to The Young Americans, he has extensive experience with corporate and non-profit boards, including serving on the Board of Directors for Music Theatre Academy of Orange County; Allard Artists, Inc; Lisle Corporation; EZ Way, Inc; Canyon Creek HOA; and Eagles Knoll HOA.
+He is an ardent supporter of The Young Americans, contributing significant amount of his time, talents , and treasure to the organization since 1981.
+Phil is married with three grown children and lives in Irvine, CA.